xianglusoc/xianglusoc.github.io/index.md

 ## About
 Hi!
 My name is Xiang Lu (吕想).
 I am an Assistant Professor at Institute for Advanced Study in Humanities and Social Sciences (IAS) and the Department of Sociology, Zhejiang University.
 Before joining ZJU, I received a PhD in Sociology from New York University.

 My research interests lie in race and ethnicity and migration.
 I am currently writing a book that examines the intricate dynamics by which China's Hui Muslim internal migrants utilize their unique Sino-Muslim bi-cultural identity to participate in China-Arab trade.
-This work illuminates how they maneuver through a landscape rife with ethnic advantages and challenges, undergoing cultural adaptation and negotiation, while perpetually reshaping their identity in their interactions with the Han majority and the wider Muslim world.

-Apart from this book project, I have also been broadly interested in topics such as:
+I have also been broadly interested in topics such as:

 - Racial/ethnic conceptualization from historical and comparative perspectives
 - Migrants’ ethnic identity formation and social integration